 - Tuition – $600.
 Please note: this fee pays for all the expenses of putting on Django in June—artists, staff, Smith facilities, insurance, etc. It’s what makes it possible for us to create the whole “scene”, which you are then welcome to enjoy any way you wish.
 So the tuition fee applies to everyone attending Django in June, (including spouses, kids, and folks who want to come “just jam”) regardless of whether you plan to attend classes or not.

 - Meals – $220 for meals on campus starting Wednesday morning, ending with breakfast on Sunday.
-A great way to stay both fed and well-connected with campers and staff.
+No longer available.

 Early Arrival and Special Tuesday Offerings

 If you would like to arrive on Monday or early Tuesday you’ll want to consider these additional options that are not covered by the “basics” above: